joshbduncan/word-search-generator/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]

+### Added

+- OOP and ABC all the way down
+    - Most key parts of this package have been extracted out into separate units allowing for more extensibility.
+    - All games now derive from a base `Game` object.
+Each `Game` can have custom a `Generator` for generating the puzzle, a `Formatter` for displaying/outputting the puzzle, and custom word `Validator`s (e.g. no palindromes, no punctuation, no single letter words, no subwords) for validating puzzle words.
+- Validators: Previously, all word validation was done during the `WordSearch` object initialization (and also after making any changes to the puzzle words).
+Now, the default validation (no single letter words, no palindromes, no words that fit inside of other words or encase other words) has been abstracted away.
+Each validator is now based on a `Validator()` abstract base class, allowing users to create their own or disable the defaults.
+This thought has come up before but because of issue #45 I decided to tackle.
+Normally in a standard word search puzzle you don't want single-letter words, calindromes, or words that are part of other words, as each of these situations could potentially lead to multiple solutions for the same puzzle.
+    - `validators` argument added to `WordSearch` object
+    - `--no-validators` added to cli arguments to disable default validators
+    - Tests updated and added for new functionality
+- `require_all_words` has been added to `Game.init()`.
+When set to `True` a `MissingWordError` will be raised if all provided "hidden" words can't be placed successfully.
+This does not take into account "secret" words.
+Also added to CLI as `-rall, --require-all-words`.
+- `lowercase` argument added to `show` and `save` methods which outputs all puzzle letters in lowercase (as opposed to the UPPERCASE default).
+Added `-lc, --lowercase` flag to CLI as well.
+Issue #58
+- all words get assigned a random color on initialization (for solution)
+- custom iPython profile
+    - to use first make a custom profile `ipython --profile word-search-generator`
+    - then copy the include config file to your new profile `cp ipython_config.py ~/.ipython/profile_word-search-generator`
+    - finally load iPython with the custom profile `ipython --profile word-search-generator`
+- added pretty printed traceback via Rich
+- custom alphabet can now be specified for generators (used for puzzle filler characters)

 ## [3.5.1] 2024-05-15

 ### Fixed